 Planning a trip to London?

 My family recently returned from our first trip to London, England.
-We wanted to experience all of the popular attractions, and become more familiar with this famous city.
-I was delighted when The London Pass provided my family with 2-Day London Passes, because it’s an easy way to see London’s top attractions.
+We wanted to experience all of the popular attractions, and get to know this famous city.
+The London Pass was a convenient way to see many attractions in London with just one ticket.

 We learned a lot by using The London Pass – especially what NOT to do!
 Read on to learn about my big mistake, and get tips for getting the most for your time and money with The London Pass.